PX4/PX4-Autopilot/nuttx/configs/README.txt

     Tools: CC, LD, AR, NM, OBJCOPY, OBJDUMP
     Tool options: CFLAGS, LDFLAGS
-    COMPILE, ASSEMBLE, ARCHIVE, CLEAN, and MKDEP macros

   When this makefile fragment runs, it will be passed TOPDIR which is the path to the root directory of the build.
-This makefile fragment may include ${TOPDIR}/.config to perform configuration specific settings.
+This makefile fragment should include:

+    $(TOPDIR)/.config          : Nuttx configuration
+    $(TOPDIR)/tools/Config.mk  : Common definitions

+  Definitions in the Make.defs file probably depend on some of the settings in the .config file.
 For example, the CFLAGS will most likely be different if CONFIG_DEBUG=y.

+  The included tools/Config.mk file contains additional definitions that may be overriden in the architecture-specific Make.defs file as necessary:

+    COMPILE, ASSEMBLE, ARCHIVE, CLEAN, and MKDEP macros

 defconfig -- This is a configuration file similar to the Linux configuration file.
 In contains variable/value pairs like: